myweddingwala/city_service/README.md

   "result": "username/password mismatch"
 }
 ```
 The above result states that there is a mismatch with either the username or the password.
+Therefore, its not a valid request from user.

 ## Example curl command (Successful login).
 ```bash